-Click for Current Pricing from Amazon.com
+Click for Current Pricing at Amazon.com

-Click for Current Pricing from Amazon.com
+Click for Current Pricing at Forestry-Suppliers.com

 Ultra Light Adventure’s well thought out design, comfortable suspension, durable materials, and ultra light weight make the Ohm 2.0 a favorite on long distance thru-hikes like the Appalachian and Pacific Crest Trails, and earns it the Best Buy Award for backpacking.
 This is the most comfortable ultralight pack around and happens to be my personal go-to backpacking pack.
 It’s a very close contest for Editor’s Choice between the HMG 2400 and this pack.
 I ultimately believe the ULA is the better value but you will need to cover it up in wet weather unlike the HMG.
 I’ve happily carried my Ohm 2.0 all over the Rocky Mountains and deserts of home and also through Nepal and Thailand rain or shine.
 ULA provides a variety of sizes and colors (including multicam) to suit your preference.
 While the the Ohm 2.0 is my top choice, I believe most folks will prefer the slightly larger Circuit or Catalyst packs depending on the compactness of your gear.
 My gear tends to be as light and compact as it gets.